Codecode-X/negbench/README.md

 ### Dataset Preparation
 For detailed instructions on downloading and preparing datasets (e.g., CC12M, COCO, VOC2007, MSR-VTT), refer to [`datasets.md`](datasets.md).

 ---

+### Supported Models
+For instructions and links to download some of the evaluated models (e.g., OpenAI CLIP, CoNCLIP, NegCLIP, our finetuned NegCLIP), refer to [`models.md`](models.md).

+---